Lykoskia/react-barcode-generator/README.md

    - The cookie will persist for a year.
    - NEW: Added cookie options so the user can decide if this happens or not.
    - NEW: Fixed the responsiveness of the modal on smaller devices, though the app itself isn't supported on mobile due to CORS issues.
-      - In the final version of this app which will be hosted on a server, the server will be whitelisted by the API so CORS will no longer break the app without workarounds (which are not even possible on mobile).
+      - In the final version of this app which will be hosted on a server, the domain will be whitelisted by the API so CORS will no longer break the app without workarounds (which are not even possible on mobile).
-        - NEW: The app is now fully supported on mobile devices because there are no more API requests (everything is generated locally) so there is no more crossorigin.
+        - NEW: The app is now fully supported on mobile devices because there are no more API calls (everything is generated locally) so there is no more crossorigin.

 - Moved most of the data constants into a separate file for easier code maintainability.
    - Added a separate CurrencyInput component which utilizes AutoNumeric and gets passed the App's props, because I promised myself I would make at least one child component with variable props in this app.
    - NEW: Also added SearchableSelect as another child component.
 This one is used by 2 fields instead of 1.
 Fixed it being properly populated by the cookie if consent is given.
    - NEW: Replaced SearchableSelect with PlaceLookup which looks up the corresponding value (and allows it to be edited) instead of offering a filterable search.

 - Added a 1 minute timeout for submission as a little bit of basic spam/bot protection and a fun little exercise :).
+This was relevant back when it requested the barcode from an external API, but I kept it in.

 - Added error paragraphs back, in a better way which doesn't disrupt the flow of the form.

 - Added a trigger that forces all fields to be visited and validated upon submission.
-  - Otherwise during input, leaving (blurring) a field will trigger validation styling of that specific field, and trigger the rendering of an array of errors whose elements are updated based on their validation.
+  - Otherwise during input, leaving (blurring) a field will trigger validation of that specific field, and trigger the rendering of an array of errors whose elements are updated based on their validation.

-- Added URL parameters so the form can be filled dynamically by clicking a bookmark.
+- Added URL parameters so the form can be filled dynamically by clicking a link.
+Added sample query parameter usage in this readme and a guide for using them inside the app itself (JSON structure, parameter names and notes).

 - Added the option to save receiver data in localStorage and pull it into the form.
+Whenever you think you might need to reuse receiver data you can just save it and then select that receiver from the list on subsequent visits.

 - Added some basic interactions and validations for model and reference fields;
   - Clearing the reference sets the model to HR99 (this is the only model that accepts an empty reference).